lukeerickson/Wood-ID-Android/README.md

 This zip file contains the Pytorch "Mobile" model as well as various information about the supported species and "reference" images that will be shown in the detail page.

-Building the Pytorch model is beyond the scope of this README
+Building and Training the Pytorch model is beyond the scope of this README however the important thing to note is that the PyTorch version used in generating the model must be the same as the one defined in build.gradle, differences can causes crashes.